 Foreign tourists make up 20 to 40 percent of all users of the Uber service in Prague.
-Uber partner drivers are most often ordered by Americans.
+Americans most often order uber partner drivers.
 The British are in second place in the number of rides, and travellers from France are third.
-This summer Prague also attracted an unusually high number of tourists from Mexico and Australia.
-Apart from the summer holiday, traditionally the periods of the Christmas, New Year and Easter holidays are also record-breaking in terms of demand.
+This summer, Prague also attracted an unusually high number of tourists from Mexico and Australia.
+Apart from the summer holiday, traditionally, the periods of the Christmas, New Year and Easter holidays are also record-breaking in terms of demand.

 “In terms of the absolute numbers of rides ordered by tourists, summer is always the busiest time of the year.
 Yet Uber manages to keep the average arrival time under four minutes thanks to the thousand drivers that work with us, “says Barbora Polachová, the spokesman for Uber for the Czech Republic and Slovakia.